MoonDevelopmentsLLC/Moonala-Web-Browser/README.md

 > _"Privacy is not a feature.
 It's the foundation."_
 ![Moon](https://assets.zyrosite.com/cdn-cgi/image/format=auto,w=60,fit=crop,q=95/m5KMD6loVNFzveb4/moongridstoreicon-AE0PyDGOPkUlPOMa.png)
- Built with care by [Moon Developments](https://moonala.com), where software is made for users, simple, thats it.- MoonDev SzzS
+ Built with passion by [Moon Developments](https://moonala.com), where software is made for users, simple, thats it.- MoonDev SzzS